mattermost/mattermost-handbook-1/source/people/exec-recruiting.md

 Relationships with top exec recruiters are important and long term.
 They are experts in their fields and have seen more candidates than anyone.

 ## Process

+We go really, really deep on exec recruiting.
+The interview process should take 20 hours or more for the the candidate to get to know our company and leadership team and for us to know the candidate.
+References and background checks weigh more heavily in department head recruiting than any other role.

 The hiring process for a new exec should include: